miertink/Gerber2nc/README_CNC'ing.md

 ---

+### Project Origin

+This entire PCB milling workflow, including the G-code generation and the two-stage process, was specifically developed and tested on a custom **CNC machine converted from an Anycubic Mega-S 3D Printer**.
+The system relies on a **custom Marlin firmware** implementation to handle the necessary G-code commands (such as Bed Mesh probing and spindle control) for precise isolation milling.

 ## 1. Initial Setup and Bed Mesh Creation (Phase 1)

 This stage uses the **preparation script** to generate alignment files and the surface compensation routine.